 Obviously, if your car fails the MOT test, one option is to sell it for scrap.
 But you need to remember that you won’t be able to legally drive it there.

-So unless you own a trailer, the best financial option is to sell it to a car scrapping service which will be able to come and collect it.
+So unless you own a trailer, the best financial option is to sell it to a car scrapping service that will be able to come and collect it.

 As with selling your car, you’ll potentially get slightly less than if you delivered it personally.
 But if you hired a trailer it could well end up costing you to scrap your car.
 If you’re looking for a scrap buyer that offers collection, at Motorway we work with a company called Car Take Back that offers a great service.

 What are the most common reasons for MOT failure?

 Millions of cars fail the MOT test every year in the UK.
 And it’s often for things that are relatively quick and easy to check.
 Many of the most common reasons for MOT failures can be cured in minutes, saving you potential repair costs.

 The most common MOT failures as recorded by the DVSA include: